zs-li/MPC_PDHG/README.md

 "k" in the title is the number of apply steps, also the index of sequential SDP problems we solve.

-The shift warm start strategy can speed up the optimization process by setting the initial values in the overlapped horizon as in the last step.
-Only the final segment (**new** horizon) is needed to be calculated.
+The shift warm start strategy can speed up the optimization process by setting the initial values in the overlapped horizon as in the previous step.
+Only the final segment (**new** horizon) is needed to be calculated from a random intial value.

 ## package requirements